ashley-ley/map-data-analysis/README.md

 - Students in Honors (Teacher = "Kirby") continue to out-perform students in on-level courses; generally seeing more content for the next year's grade, which could correlate to their higher scores.

 ![image](https://github.com/ashley-ley/map-data-analysis/assets/132225987/9843bcaf-5cc8-4a47-ad58-b60315181b93)
 - On average, student scores in the winter testing period were the lowest among each testing period.
 Above displays an example of student scores in the 4th grade separated by gender.
+This was consistent for each grade.

 ## Conclusion and Future Work